jordisr/poreover/README.md

 `poreover train --data data/training.npz --loss_every 5 --epochs 10`

 This will use the default architecture of 1 convolutional + 3 bidirectional GRU layers, though there are a few other named architectures listed in `poreover/network/network.py`.
+Checkpoints as well as the final parameters will be written to a directory named with `[model architecture]_[run name]_[start date]_[start time]`.
+This directory can be passed to the `call` command (as shown below).

 Once there is a model to load, we can make a basecall on a sample read (of course, after only a little training on a toy dataset we would not expect it to be very accurate).

-`poreover call --fast5 data/read.fast5 --weights $RUN_DIRECTORY --model $RUN_DIRECTORY/model.json`
+`poreover call data/read.fast5 --weights $RUN_DIRECTORY --model $RUN_DIRECTORY/model.json`